bitcoin-dev-tools/benchcoin-testing/README.md

 ## How to use it

+1. Rebase/cherry-pick your changes on top of benchcoin/master
-1. Open a Pull Request against **this repo**
+2. Open a Pull Request against **this repo**
-2. Wait for the bot to comment on your PR after it's finished.
+3. Wait for the bot to comment on your PR after it's finished.

+See the [Contributing](#contributing) section for more details.

 ## How it works